 ReedyBear's Blog

-RSS is a tool for subscribing to websites.
+Websites often have feeds you can subscribe to with a Feed Reader app.
 You can follow video game updates, YouTube Channels, News Outlets, BlueSky Accounts, TV Shows, Government Offices, and more.

 Website Owners: See Properly Support RSS on your Website

-Use one of these, or search 'RSS' or 'Feed Reader' on any app store.
+Use one of these, or search 'Feed Reader' on any app store.
 Desktop apps are also available.

 2. Pick a site to follow